bareboat-necessities/bbn-m5stack-tough/README.md

 - Ship bell sound
 - Fish detected alarm (Do not know for sure how to implement that winner feature.
 It's possible though)
 - Smart Discovery of available services using mDNS and other ways
+- Weather forecast using location adjusted Zambretti algorithm, based on pressure and wind history, date time, and location.